cakephp/docs/en/appendices/4-0-migration-guide.rst

 * ``FormHelper`` now generates HTML5 validation messages for fields marked as required in an entity's ORM table class.
 This feature can be toggled with the ``autoSetCustomValidity`` class configuration option.
+* ``FormHelper`` now generates native HTML5 input tags for datetime fields.
+  Check the :ref:`Form Helper <create-datetime-controls>`:: page for more details.